AM1010101/roundabout/README.md

 # roundabout Ѻ
-Minimal redis like features in native python
+Minimal redis like features in native python.
 Intended to be used within a single python project to share data between threads and processes in a more user friendly way.

 Goals.